 In this decade, one person has been spoken to under caution in relation to her murder.
 In 1988, shortly after her killing, a man was arrested and questioned but was later released without charge.
 “Do we have a prime or chief suspect?
 They are not words I’d use.
 I can say that the person spoken to in the past decade is not the same person who was arrested shortly after the body was found.
 But I will only rule people out after we find out what happened to her.
 Until we know what happened, the enquiry will continue as far as we can go with it,” explains Detective Murray.

 On March 22nd 2011 The Irish Times reported, “Detectives investigating the murder of a German backpacker more than 20 years ago have narrowed their inquiries to a cluster of villages in Northern Ireland”.
 Those villages were reported as being Armoy, Loughguile and Cloughmills – a very small and specific area.
-It’s apparent that the police have enough detailed information to be able to narrow the field so definitively to these comparatively-tiny locations, and yet to this day there has yet to be a single person charged in relation to the case.
-How could they come so near and yet apparently remain so far from a successful conclusion?
-The overall DNA screening had at last count amounted to some 2,000 individuals having had samples taken – the single-largest screening in Northern Irish history, and one of the largest-ever in the UK overall.
+It’s apparent that the police have enough evidence and intelligence to be able to narrow the field conclusively to these comparatively-tiny locations, and yet at the time of writing there has yet to be anyone charged in relation to the case.
+The overall DNA screening had at last count amounted to some 1,700 individuals having had samples taken – the single-largest screening in Northern Irish history, and one of the largest-ever in the UK overall.
 And yet still the elusive final breakthrough remains frustratingly out of reach.

 On March 24th 2011 the Ballymoney and Moyle Times, in an article headlined ‘A Murderer Among Us?’ featured the most forthcoming and frank interview to date from those leading the hunt: